 IS YI JIN JING A SUTRA OR CHI KUNG?

 Editorial Note Some students of a modern Shaolin monk reported that their teacher said Yi Jin Jing was a sutra.
-The following was Sifu Wong's reply when asked for his comment.
+The following was Grandmaster Wong's reply when asked for his comment.

 Regarding Yi Jin Jing, there is no doubt that it is a set of Chi Kung exercises, and not a sutra.
 Throughout the centuries Yi Jin Jing has always been practised as a set of Chi Kung exercises, and all classical as well as modern writings have referred to it as a set of Chi Kung exercises.
 Not a single authority, in person or in writing, has referred to it as a sutra.